thimotyb/mule-dex670/README.md

 - Configured `paypalServerHttpRequestConfig` in `src/main/mule/global.xml` to request tokens from the fake PayPal sandbox, caching them in an object store; left the temporary `encrypt.key` default for Studio tooling as directed in the walkthrough.
 - Verified the health endpoints and PayPal flows via the provided cURL calls (create/approve payment) now succeed with OAuth; prep work captured in `snippets.txt` for reruns.
 - Updated `set-org-id.bat` so the Org ID helper now stamps the new `paypal-sapi` POMs alongside the existing projects.

+## WT1-5 (SOAP with mutual TLS for Flights Management SAPI)
+- Added the WT1-5 starter for `flights-management-sapi`, which exposes `check-in` and `get-ticket-by-pnr` via SOAP through the Web Service Consumer connector.
+- Configured mutual TLS for the downstream Flights Management SOAP service in `src/main/mule/global.xml` using the provided client PKCS#12 keystore and HTTPS request config (`flightsWSTLSContext` and `flightsWSCConfig`).
+- Kept APIkit routing and health flows aligned with earlier modules; sample SOAP payload generation and stubs remain in `main.xml` per the guide’s starter.
+- Updated `set-org-id.bat` and run-book snippets to include the new SAPI so org IDs and builds stay in sync.